antonybudianto/cra-universal/packages/@cra-express/router-prefetcher/README.md

 > Simple utility to map your routes and prefetch your data on server

-> You might want to wait for React Suspense, [demo](https://github.com/acdlite/suspense-ssr-demo/)
+> Instead of using this, you might want to wait for React Suspense, [demo](https://github.com/acdlite/suspense-ssr-demo/)

 > :warning: **Alpha** stage.
 API may change, don't use on production yet!